mintel/dex-k8s-authenticator/charts/dex-k8s-authenticator/README.md

 You can configure one or more clusters in this chart configuration, for the one or more `dex` installs you may have.

+## SSL - Self-managed certs

+* Populate `tls.certificate` and `tls.key` with b64encoded values.
+* Set `tls.create: true` to create secrets - the k8s deployment will mount these in the correct place and servce requests on https.
+* You can add CA's using the `certs` option - the ./entrypoint script will add these.
 ```
 # Default values for dex-k8s-authenticator.